thombashi/excelrd/docs/unicode.rst

 (a 16-bit Unicode Transformation Format).
 Older files (Excel 95 and earlier) don't keep strings in Unicode;
-a ``CODEPAGE`` record provides a codepage number (for example, 1252) which is used by xlrd to derive the encoding (for same example: "cp1252") which is used to translate to Unicode.
+a ``CODEPAGE`` record provides a codepage number (for example, 1252) which is used by excelrd to derive the encoding (for same example: "cp1252") which is used to translate to Unicode.

-If the ``CODEPAGE`` record is missing (possible if the file was created by third-party software), ``xlrd`` will assume that the encoding is ascii, and keep going.
-If the actual encoding is not ascii, a :class:`UnicodeDecodeError` exception will be raised and you will need to determine the encoding yourself, and tell xlrd:
+If the ``CODEPAGE`` record is missing (possible if the file was created by third-party software), ``excelrd`` will assume that the encoding is ascii, and keep going.
+If the actual encoding is not ascii, a :class:`UnicodeDecodeError` exception will be raised and you will need to determine the encoding yourself, and tell excelrd:

 .. code-block:: python

-  book = xlrd.open_workbook(..., encoding_override="cp1252")
+  book = excelrd.open_workbook(..., encoding_override="cp1252")

 If the ``CODEPAGE`` record exists but is wrong (for example, the codepage number is 1251, but the strings are actually encoded in koi8_r),